BroadbandForum/usp/specification/messages/index.md

 `bool first_level_only`

 This field, if `true`, indicates that the Agent should return only those objects matched by the Path Name or Search Path in `obj_path` and its immediate (i.e., next level) child objects.
+The list of child objects does not include commands, events, or parameters of the child objects regardless of the values of the following elements:

 `bool return_commands`